Meet the 2021 Green Business honorees

 Vacation Races hosts running events in and near the nation’s top national parks.
 Since its inception, the company has worked to develop sustainable event systems to help support and promote the preservation of our public lands.
 Many of the company’s efforts were inspired by its late co-founder, Matthew Gunn who’s visionary work can be felt today at all company events.
 One of the most notable of his contributions is the company’s compost toilet system.
 After working in Haiti in 2011, Gunn saw a need to develop a portable composting toilet system in the US.
 His tireless efforts helped Vacation Races become the first non-government entity in the state of Utah to gain a DEQ permit to process human waste, lovingly called “humanure.”
 Vacation Races composts half a ton of human waste each year, where the resulting compost is used in alfalfa farming in Iron County.
 Gunn also pioneered the company’s landfill diversion efforts, proving that even at an event with more than 3,000 participants, it’s possible to avoid sending waste to the landfill.

-To learn more about our 2021 Green Business Award winners, check out the videos below:
+To learn more about our 2021 Green Business Award winners, check out the videos below and take a look at our honoree photographs here: